simon-javier/backup-manuscript-thesis/main.typ

   )
 }

+The process begins with users uploading fingernail images via a user interface, followed by input handling and preprocessing steps such as normalization, resizing, and augmentation to enhance image quality and variability.
+Feature extraction employs CNNs (e.g., ResNet, MobileNet) to identify visual patterns, while intent recognition classifies nail disorders (e.g., clubbing, pitting) and entity recognition isolates specific biomarkers.
+A knowledge integration module, populated with clinical literature and health data, supports probabilistic inference using models like Naïve Bayes and Bayesian Inference, generating risk assessments and recommendations.
+A feedback loop ensures continuous improvement by merging new data into the knowledge base, with third-party services providing external validation to enhance reliability.
 The process begins with users uploading fingernail images through a user interface, followed by preprocessing steps, such as normalization, resizing, and augmentation, to optimize image quality and diversity.
 Feature extraction employs convolutional neural networks (CNNs), including EfficientNetV2S, VGG16, ResNet50, and RegNetY-16GF, to detect visual patterns, while classification identifies nail disorders, such as clubbing or pitting, and biomarker recognition isolates specific features.
 A knowledge integration module, incorporating clinical literature and health data, supports probabilistic inference /* using models like Naïve Bayes and Bayesian Inference */ to generate risk assessments and recommendations.
 A feedback loop continuously improves the system by integrating new data, with third-party services providing external validation to ensure reliability.

 #figure(